 1. Basic Level User

 You are someone who uses WordPress to update the content on your site – posting up articles and photos and changing text are the most common jobs.
 Basic level users don’t need to know how to code or how to download or install plug-ins (components for extra functionality).
-The goals here is simply to do things like add blog posts and change basic details on the site like the working on the “About Us” page, or phone numbers and addresses for example.
+The goal here is simply to do things like add blog posts and change basic details on the site like the working on the “About Us” page, or phone numbers and addresses for example.

 It’s a good idea to have at least a couple of basic users in any company to be able to post updates and make those small changes whenever needed.